12 Legends Who Deserve to Be in the WWE Hall of Fame

 Thus, Iโ€™ve chosen a dozen wrestlers who campaigned heavily in the old WWWF and WWF territory, warranting all the bells and whistles for the main induction ceremony.

-Without further ado, these are my "dirty dozen" of legends done wrong, in no particular order.
+Without further ado, these are our "dirty dozen" of legends done wrong, in no particular order.

-Canadian CFL football legend Angelo Mosca transitioned seamlessly into professional wrestling, headlining everywhere he went while garnering a basket full of regional titles along the way.
+Canadian CFL football legend “King Kong” Angelo Mosca transitioned seamlessly into professional wrestling, headlining everywhere he went while garnering a basket full of regional titles along the way.

 Main eventing throughout the territory against the WWWF/WWF Champion Bob Backlund and later a fierce feud with Pat Patterson, Mosca moved well for a super heavyweight and always gave the fans their moneyโ€™s worth.